CDS – People's Party: 2022 general election

 A snap election was called for January 2022 after Costa's budget was rejected when the Left Bloc and Communists joined the right-wing parties in voting against it.
 The party was led by Francisco Rodrigues dos Santos, the leader of People's Youth, who narrowly won the 2020 leadership election.
 The election resulted in a surprise majority for Costa's Socialists after tightening polls, and the CDS-PP lost their five remaining seats on just 1.6% and for the first time since the restoration of democracy returned no members of the Assembly.
 The party received just 86,578 votes, less than half of their 2019 total.
 The CDS-PP's disastrous results were blamed partially on the rise of other right-wing parties, Liberal Initiative and Chega!, which both saw huge increases in support.
 Francisco Rodrigues dos Santos, then the president of the party, resigned on the very same night.

 In the following congress, he was replaced by CDS's single MEP, Nuno Melo.

 2024 general election and the new Democratic Alliance

 In November 2023, Prime Minister António Costa tendered his resignation after a series of police raids regarding an investigation around alleged corruption involving the award of contracts for lithium and hydrogen businesses, and, shortly after, a snap election was called for 10 March 2024.
 CDS–PP decided to contest the election in a joint alliance called Democratic Alliance (AD) alongside PSD and PPM.
 The AD coalition won by a slight margin over the Socialists, 29 to 28 percent, and formed a minority government.
-CDS–PP leader, Nuno Melo, became Defense minister.
+CDS–PP leader, Nuno Melo, became Defence minister.
 Three months later, in the 2024 European Parliament elections, the AD coalition was narrowly defeated by the Socialists, 31 to 32 percent.
 A new election was called for May 2025, after a vote of confidence in the AD minority government was rejected, following the revelations of the Spinumviva case.
+The AD coalition emerged victorious once again, winning a stronger mandate with nearly 32 percent of the votes and 91 seats.

+2025 legislative election

+In the 18 May 2025 legislative election, CDS-PP again ran in coalition with the Aliança Democrática group.
+The alliance garnered 1,971,558 votes, representing 31.21% of the voting electorate.
+The results netted 88 of 230 seats to the coalition, making it the most-voted group in the election.